 How To Layer Vinyl The Easy Way

-If you’d like to make this project as you read these instructions, be sure to grab my free SVG file in our member’s only library.
-You can sign-up for my weekly email and grab this project along with many others.
+If you’d like to make this project as you read these instructions, be sure to grab this SVG file in our Shop here.

 Next, you’ll want to get a few supplies together in order to successfully complete this project.